Fashion Police | Rahul Khanna: ‘Revival of traditional weaves is not just a trend; it’s a movement’

 In an EXCLUSIVE interview with Firstpost’s Lachmi Deb Roy for Fashion Police, celebrated designers Rohit Gandhi & Rahul Khanna talks on their autumn –winter collection, the story behind ‘Nocturnum’ and how sustainable is sustainable fashion.

-In an EXCLUSIVE interview with Firstpost’s Lachmi Deb Roy for Fashion Police, celebrated designers Rohit Gandhi & Rahul Khanna talks on their autumn –winter collection, the story on the back of ‘Nocturnum’ and how sustainable is sustainable fashion. read more
+In an EXCLUSIVE interview with Firstpost’s Lachmi Deb Roy for Fashion Police, celebrated designers Rohit Gandhi & Rahul Khanna talks on their autumn –wintry weather collection, the story in the back of ‘Nocturnum’ and the way sustainable is sustainable fashion. read more

 Fashion Police with Rohit Gandhi & Rahul Khanna

 Rohit Gandhi and Rahul Khanna’s Nocturnum collection draws inspiration from the geometric patterns of meteors as they breach atmospheric barriers and descend on Earth as middle of the night blooms.
-The untamed beauty of these imaginary Roscharc wildflowers creates a sartorial universe that transcends time and space, evoking the majesty of a court ruled by night and stars.
+The untamed great thing about those imaginary Roscharc wildflowers creates a sartorial universe that transcends time and space, evoking the majesty of a court ruled by night and stars.

-Rahul Khanna also mentioned in the interview, sustainability of fashion is ready considering the entire lifecycle of a garment.
-For the clothier duo, the revival of traditional weaves is now not just a trend; it’s a movement.
+Rahul Khanna also mentioned in the interview, sustainability of fashion is ready serious about the final word lifecycle of a garment.
+For the dressmaker duo, the revival of traditional weaves is now not only a trend; it’s a movement.

 _Here is the edited excerpts from the interview